fczuardi/keyboard-2026/README.md

 ```
 - and \ as bottom row positions 2 and 5 of the right side.
-_ and | can be typed using a special shift key of layer 1 (position of the g key on layer 0)
+_ and | can be typed using a special shift key of layer 1 (position of the G key on layer 0)
 ```